Edmund de Waal

 Edmund de Waal created a new series of pieces inspired by the collections and interiors at Waddesdon.
 De Waal's series of installations, threaded through the ground floor rooms, served as a conversation with the collections at Waddesdon.
 Some of these groups of porcelain vessels related to spectacular pieces of furniture, or echoed the formal groupings of objects in 18th-century interiors.
 Others took on ideas of collecting itself, how things are kept together, lost, stolen or dispersed.

-Installation photography: Paul Barker
+Photography: Paul Barker

 tell me more, tell me again, installation view2012